California School for the Deaf, Fremont: Teaching system

 CSD Fremont prepares its students from preschool through high school through a detailed education play focusing on bilingual development, life skills, and activism.
 Its academic programs are centered around the needs of deaf and hard-of-hearing students.
 This school ensure prioritization of sign language and inclusion with teacher Ty Kovacs stating “We have built a culture of community.
 Being deaf is normal here, and everyone signs".
 By following state and local developed standards, CSD-Fremont utilizes a bilingual approach, incorporating ASL and English to support the students' academic progression.
 The curriculum utilizes Curriculum Outcomes Resources Education (CORE) to support 5 main domains of early intervention, community education, parent education, assistance to local education agencies and academic assessment consultation.
 CSD Fremont's philosophy encourages its students to promote advocacy and the importance of deaf culture while preparing students for successful futures.
 Currently, the student to faculty ratio is 10:1 while 86% of teachers and cottage staff are deaf.

 Athletics

 California School for the Deaf, Fremont offers a comprehensive athletic program that is integral to student life, promoting teamwork, leadership, and community involvement.
 The school competes in the California Interscholastic Federation (CIF) North Coast Section and provides opportunities for students to participate in various sports, including football, volleyball, basketball, track and field, soccer, wrestling, and cheerleading.
-CSD Fremont's athletic teams are recognized for their competitive spirit, community engagement, and their contribution to deaf culture.